TwinFan/XPMP2/docs/Building.md

 > **WARNING**
 >
 > Shipping XPMP2 as a DLL is generally not recommended.
-> Over time, different versions of the `XPMP2.dll` could get
+> Over time, different versions of the `XPMP2.#.#.#.dll` could get
 > into conflict with each other.
 >
 > To reduce the risk of version conflict, the DLL is generated with a version number
 > in its name.
 Still, version conflicts could only be avoided if only
 > the DLLs provided here in the Github Releases are distributed.
-> Just recompiling the DLL and import library will cause different signature
+> Even just recompiling the DLL and import library will already cause
-> and version conflict.
+> a different signature and a version conflict.
 >
 > The DLL version has not been extensively tested and should not be used
 > for shipping public versions of a plugin without such extensive tests.